 Jerusalem under Israeli rule

-Israel permits Christians and Muslims to administer their own holy places and institutions.
-Jordan still administers the Muslim holy sites in the city, and the October 1994 Israel-Jordanian peace treaty agreed to respect “the present special role of the Hashemite Kingdom of Jordan in the Muslim holy shrines in Jerusalem”.
+Israel permits Christians and Muslims to administer their holy places and institutions.
+Jordan still administers the Muslim holy sites in the city, and the October 1994 Israel-Jordanian peace treaty agreed to respect “the present special role of the Hashemite Kingdom of Jordan in the Muslim holy shrines in Jerusalem.”

-The Historic Jewish Capital of the Historic Jewish Land
+The Historical Jewish Capital of the Historic Jewish Land

 For 3,000 years Jews have turned towards Jerusalem for spiritual, cultural, and national inspiration.
 After the destruction of the city, by the Romans almost 2000 years ago, the city has been ruled by a succession of conquerors – Roman, Byzantine, Persian, Arabian, Crusader, Egyptian, Turkish, British and Jordanian.
-Today Jerusalem is once again the accessible center of the Jewish people, where as the Talmudic sages said, “Ten measures of beauty were bestowed upon the world; nine were taken by Jerusalem.”
+Today Jerusalem is once again the open center of the Jewish people, whereas the Talmudic sages said, “Ten measures of beauty were bestowed upon the world; nine were taken by Jerusalem.”

 The significance of Jerusalem to Christians.